 In this course, candidates study the key concepts, norms, and principles of educational research with an emphasis on qualitative methodologies and action research designs.
-The course helps candidates to develop the research skills needed for effective inquiry into practice such as interviewing, observation, coding and analysis, synthesis, and evaluation as well as how to present research findings.
+Candidates will develop the research skills needed for effective inquiry into practice such as interviewing, observation, coding and analysis, synthesis, and evaluation.
 Students will conclude the course with an approved proposal for the capstone thesis project (EDCO 630) which will be carried out in the following semester.